Connections & Concurrency

 READ_WRITE

-Database object pointing to./kuzu-db-dir
+Database object pointing toexample.kuzu

 .
 The API server is responsible for handling incoming requests from clients, say through HTTP or gRPC.
 The requests’ Cypher queries, which can read and write data to the database, are executed (possibly) concurrently. - Multiple client processes that connect to the API server and send requests to the API server (again through some protocol, such as HTTP or gRPC).
 You are free to open any number of client processes that issue read or write queries to the API server.

-Note that in terms of processes that embed Kùzu, this design pattern follows
+Note that in terms of processes that embed Kuzu, this design pattern follows

 scenario 1 above as there is actually